carim07/carim-web/content/posts/cloudfront-oai-to-oac-migration/index.md

 mermaid: true
 ---

-The goal: set up CMK encryption for our web apps S3 buckets.
+The goal: set up CMK encryption for our web apps' S3 buckets.
 Simple, right?
 Not quite.

 <!--more-->